-Every time you make a Tillage purchase, we give back to an organization directly helping rescue and free victims of human trafficking.
+Every time you make a Tillage purchase, we give back to organizations directly helping rescue and free trafficked humans.

 There is a growing frustration for shoppers who try to shop comfort without sacrificing style, while having an increased awareness in opportunities to shop ethically.
 They search unique local boutiques and the internet, but how do they find a label they can trust?
 And will their pants hold up over time, living their busy, adventurous lives?
 Furthermore, will they really provide the comfort they long for over the course of a long, stressful day?